-- 5. Students may submit a request to the institute director to be assigned a different study career consultant if they can give arguments for this. - 6.
-Students enrolled in their foundation year whose mother tongue is not Dutch can apply to the Examination Board to be allowed extra time when they sit tests in the first year of the foundation phase.
+1. Students enrolled in their foundation year whose mother tongue is not Dutch can apply to the Examination Board to be allowed extra time when they sit tests in the first year of the foundation phase.
 Extra time to sit tests will only be granted to students who can prove that they use facilities to improve their command of the Dutch language.
 This rule applies in an adapted version for the language variants of the study programmes in which the German language is the working language in the foundation course phase: in these variants, students for whom German is the second language can apply to the Examination Board to be allowed extra time when they sit tests.
 This rule does not apply for German students completing tests formulated in two languages (i.e. both in Dutch and in German).

-Article 9 Special facilities for students with a functional disability
+Article 10 Special facilities for students with a functional disability